bszakal/SecondHandUikit/README.md

 ## Project Status
 The goal of this project was to enable me to show how you can benefit from ease of building views with SWFIT UI while keeping the project in UIkit so that Apps currently running on UIkit can use this example to at least start using Swift UI for new screens/features.
-So if the project is currently in using MVC it should first be changed to MVVM, routing logic should be extracted from the Views and then you can start using Swift ui for new features or replace XIB/viewControllers, file by file without having to much the all App structure at once.
+So if the project is currently in using MVC it should first be changed to MVVM, routing logic should be extracted from the Views and then you can start using Swift ui for new features or replace XIB/viewControllers, file by file without having to change the all App structure at once.
 I won't keep working on this project as I feel it's big enough to show that this pattern could be useful to many companies.

 ## Contact